 BP is one company that receives a lot of press on its social responsibility agenda.
 This is probably because it is one of the few companies that has made a real commitment to change, mainly due to its CEO John Browne.
 Whether that commitment to change is real or not is open to debate, and while it argues that its promotion of natural gas and an open business practice, others fume that a petrol company marketing itself as environmentally friendly is like a murderer lecturing children on playground behaviour.
 In particular however, BP must be commended for announcing that, as of 2002, it will no longer make any political donations anywhere in the world.

-Have a question for Rowland?
-Ask or leave a comment below!
+Have a question for Rowland or want to leave a comment?